UAR-2020/LSA_for_Megaraid-Lsi-Avago-Broadcom_on_AstraLinux/README.en.md

 sudo systemctl stop LsiSASH.service
         (please note it stops quickly, but starts within 15-20 seconds)

-    Disable autism:
+    Disable autification:
         sudo nano /opt/lsi/LSIStorageAuthority/conf/LSA.conf
            find the line
                # bypass authentication (use with caution)
                bypass_authentication = 0
            and replace with
                # bypass authentication (use with caution)
                bypass_authentication = 1
            Press ctrl+o and enter (save the config)